-The project employs high performance and durable (commercial / industrial) materials and incorporates thorough detailing that will ensure longevity and minimize weathering over time.
+Findings for C2, C3-1 and C4: The project employs high performance and durable (commercial / industrial) materials and incorporates thorough detailing that will ensure longevity and minimize weathering over time.
 To respect the architectural integrity of the district, the project uses the repetition and variation of simple systems found locally in commercial industrial buildings such as exposed concrete, metal panels, heavy timber and exterior wood siding.
-Each material ties to a specific location and performance throughout the buildings.
+Each material ties to a specific location and performance throughout the building.